 Notwithstanding the difficulties in quantifying recoveries to creditors with precision, the Debtors believe that, taking into account the liquidation analysis and the valuation analysis of the Reorganized Debtors, the Plan meets the "best interests" test of Section 1129(a)(7) of the Bankruptcy Code.
 The Debtors believe that the members of each impaired class will receive at least as much under the Plan as they would in a liquidation in a hypothetical Chapter 7 case.
 Creditors will receive a better recovery through the distributions contemplated by the Plan because the continued operation of the Debtors as going concerns rather than a forced liquidation will allow the realization of more value for the Debtors' assets.
 Moreover, many of the Debtors' employees, who in large number, will retain their jobs and most likely make few if any other claims against the Estates.
 Lastly, in the event of liquidation, the aggregate amount of unsecured claims would likely increase significantly, and such claims would be subordinated to priority claims that will be created.
 Also, a Chapter 7 liquidation would give rise to additional administrative claims.
 For example, employees would file claims for wages, pensions and other benefits, some of which would be entitled to priority.
 Landlords, aircraft lessors and mortgage holders would likely file large claims for both unsecured and administrative amounts.
 The resulting increase in both general unsecured and priority claims would decrease percentage recoveries to unsecured creditors of each of the Debtors.
+Furthermore, while under a liquidation scenario unsecured creditors will not receive a distribution, as the valuation analysis indicates, the New Common Stock will have a value.
 All of these factors lead to the conclusion that recoveries under the Plan would be at least as much, and in many cases significantly greater, than the recoveries available in a Chapter 7 liquidation.